Felix Barker: Career

 In 1960, Barker expanded his work to include film criticism, making him one of the few critics at the time who was working in both theatre and film.
 He became the president of The Critics' Circle in 1974.
-Throughout his career as a critic, Barker also established himself as an author and historian, publishing such works as The Oliviers (1953), The House that Stoll Built (1957), London: 2000 Years of a City and its People (1974, with Peter Jackson), London as it Might Have Been (1975, with Ralph Hyde), and The History of London in Maps (1990, with Peter Jackson).
-His final book was Edwardian London, published in 1995.
+Throughout his career as a critic, Barker also established himself as an author and historian, publishing such works as The Oliviers (1953), The House that Stoll Built (1957), London: 2000 Years of a City and its People (1974, with Peter Jackson), London as it Might Have Been (1982, with Ralph Hyde), The Black Plaque Guide to London (1987, with Denise Silvester-Carr), The History of London in Maps (1990, again with Peter Jackson) and Greenwich and Blackheath Past (1993).
+His final book Edwardian London, was published in 1995.
 A posthumous publication was issued by the London Topographical Society, numbered 167, which represented another important collaboration with artist Peter Jackson, entitled The Pleasures of London (2008), and edited by Ann Saunders and Denise Silvester-Carr.

 In retirement he lived in Benenden in Kent where he landscaped the grounds of the 15th century Wealden Hall house his father Anthony Raine Barker had extensively restored from the 1930s.
 He had two children, Kent Barker (1953–) and Maxine Barker (1956–1992).